arq5x/Hydra/README.md

 `extract_discordants.py` script to, you guessed it, extract the discordant alignments from your BAM files into BEDPE format for HydaMulti.

-NOTE: the `extract_discordants.py` script inspects the is_proper_pair bit (0x2)
-in the SAM FLAG field to identify discordant alignments.
-If you want to use other rules for discordancy, you will need to write a script to set the FLAG according to your custom rules.

-By default, `extract_discordants.py` requires both ends of a pair to be aligned, have MAPQ >= 20, and requires both ends of a pair to have an edit distance of at most 4.
-Moreover, it filters out any alignments marked as duplicates.
-One can override these settings with the `--min_mapq`, `--max_edit`, and `--allow_dups` options, respectively.

 For each inout BAM file listed in your configuration file, `extract_discordants.py` will create a BEDPE file of the discordant alignments in the the same directory.
 For example, it will create a `sample1.pos.bam.bedpe`